 KIDS Regio dedicates its campaigns to ensure that children in Europe have access to and a wider choice of highest quality films.

-KIDS Regio acts on the principals of the Erfurt declaration from 2009 and the recommenations captured at the KIDS Regio Forum 2014 by 80 media professionals from 18 countries working within different fields of activities in the children’s film industry:
+KIDS Regio acts on the principals of the Erfurt Declaration from 2009, the recommenations captured at the KIDS Regio Forum 2014 and of the Weimar Declaration from 2019 articulated by 80 media professionals from 24 countries working within different fields of activities in the children’s film industry: